Tang campaign against Kucha: Background

 King Suvarnapuspa of Kucha (ruled 600–625), Cave 69, Kizil Caves.

-Kucha, a kingdom in the Tarim Basin, was a vassal of the Western Turkic Khaganate.
-Under the reign of Emperor Gaozu of Tang, the king Suvarnapushpa (Chinese: 苏伐勃𫘝 Sufaboshi) provided the Tang court with tribute in 618.
+Suvarnapushpa (Chinese: 苏伐勃𫘝 Sufaboshi), the king of Kucha, provided the Tang court with tribute in 618.
 In 630, Suvarnapushpa's successor Suvarnadeva (Chinese: Sufadie) submitted to the Tang as a vassal.
 A Buddhist of the Hinayana sect, Suvarnadeva had hosted the Buddhist monk Xuanzang when he arrived in Kucha during the same year.
 Kucha supported Karasahr when the oasis state made a marriage alliance with the Western Turks and ended its tributary relationship with the Tang court in 644.
-The king of Kucha, Suvarnadeva, renounced Tang suzerainty and allied with the Western Turks.
+The king of Kucha, Suvarnadeva, renounced Tang suzerainty and also allied with the Western Turks.
 Emperor Taizong responded by dispatching a military campaign led by the general Guo Xiaoke against Karasahr.

-Guo besieged Karasahr in 644.
-Tang forces defeated the kingdom, captured the king, and a pro-Tang member of the royal family was enthroned as ruler.
+The Tang army defeated Kucha, captured its king, and a pro-Tang member of the royal family was enthroned as ruler.
 The new king was deposed by the Western Turks soon afterwards, and the Western Turks regained suzerainty over Karasahr.
 Suvarnadeva died between 646 and 648, and his brother Haripushpa (Chinese: Helibushibi) inherited the throne as Kucha's king.
 Although Haripushpa sent two tribute embassies to the Tang court, Taizong had already decided to punish Kucha's pro-Turk stance by launching an expedition against the kingdom.

-In 646 Irbis Seguy of the Western Turks sought a Chinese princess for his bride.
+In 646 Irbis Seguy, ruler of the Western Turks, sought a Chinese princess for his bride.
 In return, Taizong asked for several Tarim Basin cities.
-Ibris' refusal was pretext for the war.
+When the proposal was refused, the Tang emperor used it as a pretext for war.

 Most of the Tang expeditionary army was made up of 100,000 cavalry supplied by the Tang empire's Tiele allies.
 The commander-in-chief of the Tang expeditionary army, Ashina She'er, was a member of the Eastern Turkic Khaganate's ruling Ashina tribe.
-He joined the Tang forces after his surrender in 635, and served as a general leading a campaign against Karakhoja.
-His familiarity with the region as a former Turkic ruler contributed to his success commanding the campaigns against Kucha and Karasahr.
+He joined the Tang forces after his surrender in 635, and served as a general leading a campaign against Gaochang.
+His familiarity with the region as a former Turkic ruler contributed to his success in the campaigns against Kucha and Karasahr.
 Prior to his recruitment as a Tang general, he reigned from 630 to 635, governing the city of Beshbalik in the Dzungarian Basin.
 Ashina She'er's deputy commanders were Qibi Heli (a Tiele chieftain who had also become a Tang general) and Guo Xiaoke.